+O No 6.
+Does the district use Title XX funds for child care for open child preventive services cases?
+Yes O No Appendix Q: Additional Local Standards for Child Care Providers The district may propose local standards in addition to the State standards for legally-exempt providers who will receive child care subsidies issued by the district.
+This appendix must be completed for each additional local standard that the district wants to implement.
+The district must coordinate with the local Enrollment Agency, including, but not limited to: Informing the Enrollment Agency of the intent to request an additional standard.
+Developing the stepwise process referenced in Question 5.
+Ensuring that no significant burden of work shall be incurred by the Enrollment Agency as a result of the additional local standard, unless such work is addressed in a separate contract or a formal agreement is in place, which are referenced in Question 3. • Sharing any consent/release form that may be required.
+Keeping the Enrollment Agency informed of the approval status.
 1. Select the additional local standard that will be required of child care providers/programs.
-Verification, using the district's local records, that the provider has given the caretaker complete and accurate information regarding any report of child abuse or maltreatment in which he or she is named as an indicated subject Local criminal background check Require providers caring for subsidized children for 30 or more hours a week participate in the Child and Adult Care Food Program (CACFP).
+O Verification, using the district's local records, that the provider has given the caretaker complete and accurate information regarding any report of child abuse or maltreatment in which he or she is named as an indicated subject O Local criminal background check Require providers caring for subsidized children for 30 or more hours a week participate in the Child and Adult Care Food Program (CACFP).
 Note that districts are required to notify the Enrollment Agency, using the OCFS-2114, District Notification to Legally-Exempt Caregiver Enrollment Agency, of all providers on the referral list for whom the requirement is "not applicable."
-Site visits by the district Other Please decribe: 2.
+O Site visits by the district Other Please decribe: 2.
 Check below the type of child care program to which the additional local standard will apply and indicate the roles of the persons to whom it will apply in cases where the standard is person-specific.
+Legally-exempt relative-only family child care program Provider

+Provider's employee

+Provider's volunteer

-Legally-exempt relative-only family child care program Provider Provider's employee Provider's volunteer Provider's household member age 18 or older
+Provider's household member age 18 or older

+☐ Le gally-exempt relative-only in-home child care program

-₩ Provider
+Provider

-V Provider's employee
+Provider's employee

-V Provider's volunteer
+Provider's volunteer

 ☐ Le gally-exempt family child care program

 Provider

 Provider's employee

 Provider's volunteer

 Provider's household member age 18 or older

 ☐ Le gally-exempt in-home child care program

 Provider

 Provider's employee

 Provider's volunteer

-☐ Le gally-exempt group program
+□ Le gally-exempt group program

 Director

 Employee

 Volunteer

-such as, the ons: There may be instances when the district may be unable to enact the additional standard, applicable person may reside outside of the district's jurisdiction, or the site of care may not within the district.
+such as, the ons: There may be instances when the district may be unable to enact the additional standard, a applicable person may reside outside of the district's jurisdiction, or the site of care may not within the district.
 In such cases, the district may create an exception to the applicability stated

-Note: The Enrollmer "not appl Child Care Facility System cannot track such exceptions and, therefore, the district remains responsible for notifying the applicable at Agency, using the OCFS-2114, District Notification to Legally-Exempt Caregiver Enrollment Agency, that an additional standard is icable" to the specific provider/person named on the referral list.
+Note: The Enrollme "not app e Child Care Facility System cannot track such exceptions and, therefore, the district remains responsible for notifying the applicable nt Agency, using the OCFS-2114, District Notification to Legally-Exempt Caregiver Enrollment Agency, that an additional standard is icable" to the specific provider/person named on the referral list.

-Place a check mark below to show any exception to the applicability of this Local Additional Standard grams or roles previously identified.
+a check mark below to show any exception to the applicability of this Local Additional Standard grams or roles previously identified.

-∀ re a.
+re a.
 The district will not apply this additional local standard when the applicable person sides outside of the subsidy-paying district.

-⊻ is b.
-The district will not apply this additional local standard when the program's site of care located outside of the subsidy-paying district.

-2 Districts are responsible for implementation of the additional local standard unless they have a formal